Connect with others who understand.

 Liver Transplant

-Because PBC is a progressive disease — meaning it continues to get worse over time — medications may eventually stop working, and cirrhosis will lead to liver failure.
-The best way to treat liver failure is with a liver transplant.
-This surgery replaces the diseased liver with healthy tissue from a donor.
+Because PBC is a progressive disease — meaning it continues to get worse over time — medications may eventually stop working.
+The result is cirrhosis and liver failure.
+The best way to treat liver cirrhosis and failure is with a liver transplant.
+This surgery replaces the diseased liver with a healthy liver from a donor.

 Most people who receive a liver transplant have a good prognosis (outlook) with PBC.
 However, there’s a chance that PBC might return after a transplant.
 Work closely with your doctors and stick to your treatment plan to avoid this complication.